 Frocester Beer Festival...
 Fun, Beer, Friends!

-It wouldn’t be Frocester Beer Festival without a fantastic line up of brilliant live music, and this year is no exception.
+It wouldn’t be Frocester Beer Festival without a fantastic line up of brilliant live music!

-Take a look below at the superb local bands and artists who will be entertaining you during this year’s festival, so come along and listen to some new music, as well as plenty of classic songs and singalong favourites, and throw some shapes…!
+We will be adding details of the lineup for 2019 shortly, but meanwhile take a look below at the superb local bands and artists who entertained everyone during last year’s festival.
+We're sure to have some equally great bands next year, playing lots of new music, as well as plenty of classic songs and singalong favourites!

 Friday 24th August 2018